 It is the view of the Working Group that if the use of SToD tariffs is mandatory then no change to the CDCM model would be required.
 The model needs the number of hours in each time band and if all DNOs apply the change then the current red, amber and green input fields could be used to enter this information into the model.

-Impact of DCP 169 on Tariffs

-The Working Group asked DNOs to amend the input data for the following tables in the 2013/14 CDCM version 102 model for each of their licence areas to provide an estimate of the impact of introducing SToD tariffs:

-Table 1053.
-Volume Forecasts for the Charging Year

-Table 1061.
-Average Split of Rate 1 Units by Distribution Time band

-Table 1062.
-Average Split of Rate 2 Units by Distribution Time band

-Table 1068.
-Typical Annual Hours by Distribution Time band

-Table 1069.
-Peaking Probabilities by Network Level

-The DCP 169 updated CDCM models are provided as Attachment D1.
-Attachment D2 provides a summary of the impact across all DNOs and Attachment D3 contains additional details from DNOs on the inputs that have been used when completing the impact analysis, for example, the time bands used.

-The Working Group reviewed the impact across all DNOs (Attachment D2) and observed that there was not a clear pattern across all DNOs with regards to the impact of the CP.

 ENVIRONMENTAL IMPACT

 The Working Group agrees that the environmental impact of DCP 169 is negligible and, therefore, no environmental impact analysis is required on the implementation of this CP.